dlcoffee/daily-bugle/README.md

 ## used for prototyping on a branch. once it looks good, use generate to create the migration
 npm run db:push
 ```

+looks like because migrations are in sql, there's no worry about whether the migration is typescript
+javascript.

+### fastify-type-provider-zod

+didn't want to use (learn) json schema.